rachelcarmena/rachelcarmena.github.io/_posts/2019-04-13-refactoring.md

 Or the talk [Simplicity matters](https://www.youtube.com/watch?v=rI8tNMsozo0) by [Rich Hickey](https://twitter.com/richhickey):

 > Good design is about taking things apart. (...)
 Simplicity enables change.
 It's the primary source of true agility.

+On the other hand, Sabrina Leandro talks about [Strangler Pattern](https://martinfowler.com/bliki/StranglerFigApplication.html) in her talk [How to rewrite, a bit at a time](https://www.youtube.com/watch?v=AmicHHpogEg).